Dagenham: Transport

 Dagenham is connected to the London Underground services from three stations, Becontree (in the pre-1965 borough of Barking), Dagenham East and Dagenham Heathway, all on the District line. c2c, part of National Rail operated by Trenitalia since February 2017, runs a train service through Dagenham Dock station.
-TfL Rail services also operate from nearby Chadwell Heath station.
+Elizabeth line services also operate from nearby Chadwell Heath station.

 A proposed, and as yet unfunded Docklands Light Railway extension from Gallions Reach to Dagenham Dock.
 It was anticipated that the project could be completed and open for use by 2017.
 However the public inquiry has been postponed due to concerns about funding.

-Dagenham Heathway is served by the following Transport for London contracted routes: London Buses routes 145,173,174,175 and 364.
-Routes 5, 103, 128, 150, 173, 174, 175, 499, and N15 and East London Transit service EL2 operate from Becontree Heath or the nearby Dagenham Civic Centre.
-Route 128 and EL1 runs a 24-hour service, while the N15 runs through the night.
+Dagenham Heathway is served by the following Transport for London contracted routes: London Buses routes 145, 173, 174, 175 and 364.
+Routes 145, 173, 174, 175, 287, and EL2 operate in the Dagenham Dock area.
+Routes 103, 145, and 364 operate in Dagenham East.

+Bus routes 5, 103, 128, 150, 173, 175, 499, and N15, and East London Transit service EL2 operate from Becontree Heath, north of Dagenham.
+Routes 128 and EL1 run a 24-hour service, while the N15 runs through the night.